Young (record label)

 Young (formerly known as Young Turks) is a British independent record label that sits in the Beggars Group of labels launched by Caius Pawson in 2006.
 It has grown from an imprint of XL Recordings into a successful and influential label now partnered with XL and operates across a range of genres.
-The label's current roster includes The xx, FKA twigs, Sampha, Jamie xx, Koreless and Kamasi Washington.
+The label's current roster includes the xx, FKA twigs, Sampha, Jamie xx, Koreless, Kamasi Washington, and John Maus.

 History

 In 2004, Caius Pawson supplied DJs and sound equipment for a series of all-night dance parties he called Young Turks.
 He enjoyed growing celebrity, until the police raided one of his parties and seized his gear.
 Pawson, then nineteen, took a job in A&R at XL Recordings, and quickly established his own small label within the company in 2006, also called Young Turks with Katie O'Neill and Tic.

 Eventually, Young became a 50/50 venture with XL Recordings.
 Young has now expanded to include an artist management company (Young Artists) and a publishing company (Young Songs).

-In 2009, Young Turks released The xx's debut album, xx, which was awarded the Mercury Prize in 2010.
+In 2009, Young Turks released the xx's debut album, xx, which was awarded the Mercury Prize in 2010.